91-soos- baghuset stockholmart

 .

-The project, which will run parallel to Stalke Gallery, is Stalke Out Of Space, with the intent to make the gallery institution so visible that it cannot be overlooked.
+The project, which will run parallel to Stalke Galleri, is Stalke Out Of Space, with the intent to make the gallery institution so visible that it cannot be overlooked.
 The permanent gallery space is dissolved in favor of all other spaces with exhibition potential.
 These undefined spaces can range from traditional art spaces: Museums, Art Centers, and Galleries, to symbolic and alternative non-established art spaces: e.g., telecommunication and private businesses.
 Stalke Out Of Space thus moves as an institution from space to space, whereby the gallery institution's message is relocated in relation to the individual space, its significance, and its forum, as well as the current artist's use of it.

 The relationship between gallery and artist necessitates an unconventional form of collaboration, as the aesthetic as well as the commercial frameworks for each exhibition must be built from scratch.
 The artists' work thus becomes part of the gallery's operation.
 And vice versa: The gallery institution becomes part of the exhibited art.